What beer goes in what glass? Beer Style to Glassware Reference Table

 Probably the most common beer glass, the pint glass is the preferred choice for most restaurants and bars.
 This versatile glass complements most types of beer, from ales and stouts to IPAs and lagers.

-Why are there different glasses for beer?
+Why are beer glasses different?

 As with wine, different glasses bring out and highlight different flavors in a beer.
 The aroma is largely trapped in the head of the beer and can bubble right off if you let it sit in a wide-mouth pint glass.
 A tulip-shaped glass with either with smooth curves or hard angles retains aroma in the bowl of the glass.